Tens of thousands rally in Georgia to denounce the parliamentary election they say was rigged

 “Georgians, like all Europeans, must be masters of their own destiny,” said EU Commission President Ursula von der Leyen.

-The Central Election Commission said the Georgian Dream party received 54.8% of the vote with almost all ballots counted.
-The party — established by Bidzina Ivanishvili, a shadowy billionaire who made his fortune in Russia — has become increasingly authoritarian in the past year, adopting laws similar to those used by the Kremlin to crack down on freedom of speech and LGBTQ+ rights.
+The Central Election Commission said Georgian Dream received 54.8% of the vote with almost all ballots counted.
+The party — established by Bidzina Ivanishvili, a shadowy billionaire who made his fortune in Russia — has adopted laws similar to those used by the Kremlin to crack down on freedom of speech and LGBTQ+ rights.

-Protest is the only way Georgians can “express that their votes have been stolen, that their future has been stolen,” Zourabichvili told AP in an interview.
+Protest is the only way Georgians can “express that their votes have been stolen, that their future has been stolen,” Zourabichvili told the AP.

 She said she hopes the U.S. and EU back the demonstrations.